Hong Kong police fire tear gas as protesters hurl petrol bombs

 The water cannon fired blue-dyed water, traditionally used elsewhere in the world to make it easier for police to identify protesters later.

-Riot police then marched on foot toward the neighboring Admiralty district, followed by about 20 police cars, where some protesters had thrown fire bombs from flyovers, some landing close to police.
+Riot police then marched on foot towards the neighbouring Admiralty district, followed by about 20 police cars, where some protesters had thrown fire bombs from flyovers, some landing close to police.
 Others shone blue and green lasers at police lines.

 The protests, which at one point blocked three key roads, came on the fifth anniversary of a decision by China to curtail democratic reforms in the former British colony, which returned to China in 1997.